 17. Fingernails vs. toenails

 As toenails grow more slowly than fingernails, a toenail sample will be able to reveal whether a drug has been used in roughly the previous twelve months.
-As fingernails grow slower, analysis of a fingernail sample will only be able to show use in roughly the last six months.
+As fingernails grow slower, analysis of fingernail testing for drugs will only be able to show use in roughly the last six months.

 18. Incorporation directions